 What is Zelle?

-Zelle (rhymes with “tell”) is a US-based mobile payment app that lets users send money to friends and family at no charge.
-Users can register directly through the Zelle app or via their mobile banking app.
-All you need to send money is the email address or mobile number of a registered user.
+Zelle (rhymes with “tell”) is a mobile payment app in the US that allows users to send money to friends and family for free.
+You can sign up directly in the Zelle app or through your mobile banking app.
+To send money, you only need the email address or mobile number of someone who is registered.

 When you send money with Zelle, it is transferred directly from your bank account to the recipient’s bank account and is typically received within minutes.